The launch of the new Entry/Exit System is delayed to September 2023, the Commission says the contracted companies are to blame.

 Probably the EES is the most complex European information system since the introduction of the SIS in 1995.
 Both are based on a central system to which a liaison office is connected in each participating state.
 While all members can also use the biometric matching system, other services run on the central server.
 For example, each newly entered data record is checked for information that may already exist on this person, taking into account different spellings of the name.

-The new Entry/Exit System was supposed to go into operation in May 2023, but this date has been postponed until at least autumn. eu-LISA sees most of the blame for this on the companies responsible for setting it up.
-This is according to the answer to a parliamentary question by MEP Patrick Breyer, because the disruption of „global supply chains“ as well as the pandemic had also led to difficulties, but these had been mastered by eu-LISA.
+The new Entry/Exit System was supposed to go into operation in September 2022, but this date has been postponed until May 2023. eu-LISA sees most of the blame for this on the companies responsible for setting it up.
+This is according to the answer to a parliamentary question by MEP Patrick Breyer, because the disruption of “global supply chains” as well as the pandemic had also led to difficulties, but these had been mastered by eu-LISA.

 After EES comes ETIAS